The fresher’s guide to financial survival

 Not all debt is created equal

 Unless you win the national lottery, it’s pretty hard to avoid debt when you’re a student.
-But while some debt, such as your student loan,, others can turn into more trouble than they’re worth.
+But while some debt, such as your, is designed to stay manageable, others can turn into more trouble than they’re worth.

 In particular, steer clear of.
 These usually have sky high interest rates, which means your debt can quickly spiral out of control.
 Similarly, interest rates on aren’t usually very attractive.
 So, they’re not suited for carrying long-term debts.